 Selling and marketing expenses consist primarily of salaries, commissions, advertising, trade shows, travel and other related expenses.
-Selling and marketing expenses were \$ 109.1 million, \$104.6 million and \$111.0 million in 2001, 2002 and 2003, respectively, representing 21%, 24% and 26% of revenues, respectively.
-In 2002, the decrease was mainly due to lower marketing activities, offset by an increase in headcount-related sales expenses, which derived from the expansion of Check Point's sales force to new countries.
-In 2003, the increase resulted mostly from higher compensation related expenses and the effect of the strong position of the Euro.
-Management anticipates that selling and marketing expenses in 2004 will increase due to the inclusion of Zone Labs' financial results, increased investment in marketing activities, and an expected increase in compensation expense.
+Selling and marketing expenses were \$104.6 million, \$111.0 million and \$132.8 million in 2002, 2003 and 2004, respectively, representing 24%, 26% and 26% of revenues, respectively.
+In 2003, the increase resulted mostly from higher compensation related expenses and the effect of the strong position of the Euro against the U.S. Dollar.
+In 2004, the selling and marketing expenses increased mainly due to the inclusion of Zone Labs' operations, the increase in compensation expenses - in line with the increase of revenues, increase in marketing activities and the continued strengthening of the Euro.
+Management anticipates that selling and marketing expenses in 2005 will increase due to increased marketing activities and an expected increase in payroll and related expense.